openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 Video description
 ++++++++++++++++++++++++++++++++++++++++++++

-When creating video segments, consider how to convey information to learners who can’t see.
+When creating video segments, consider how to convey information to learners who can't see.
 For many topics, you can fully cover concepts in the spoken presentation.
 If practical, you might also describe visual information, for example, by speaking as you are writing on a tablet.